nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - SHALL include the URI of the `GPConnect-Appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the appointment resource.
 - SHALL NOT amend an appointment with a status of `cancelled`

+Only the following data elements can be modified when performing an appointment amendment:
+- `description` containing a brief description of the appointment.
+  - Consumers SHALL impose a character limit of 100 characters for this element.
+  - This element SHALL only contain limited information to support the appointment and SHALL NOT be used for "transfer of care" clinical information.
+- `comment` containing 'patient specific notes' and any additional comments relating to the appointment.
+  - Consumers SHALL impose a character limit of 500 characters for this element.
+  - This element SHALL only contain limited information to support the appointment and SHALL NOT be used for "transfer of care" clinical information.

 {% include important.html content="It is recommended that Consumers read the Appointment they wish to amend (via Read an appointment or Retrieve a patient's appointments), then update the fields allowed below in place.
 Attempting to recreate the Appointment resource from local transformed data formats/structures is not advised, and may result in the provider system rejecting the amendment due to an unintended change or missing field." %}

-Only the following data-elements can be modified when performing an appointment amendment:
-- `description`
-- `comment`

-  {% include note.html content="For providers who only support the mandatory `description` element and not the `comment` element.
-If a `comment` is received as part of the amendment the provider SHOULD append the content of the comment to the description within the appointment so that the additional information is not lost." %}

-To reduce the risk of information being truncated when stored on the providers side, consumers SHALL impose:
-- a 100 character limit on the appointment `description` element when editing a GP Connect appointment.
-- a 500 character limit on the appointment `comment` element when editing a GP Connect appointment.
+#### Provider handling of description and comment ####

+When receiving `description` and `comment` fields in the provider system:

+- Providers systems SHALL store information received in `description` and `comment` fields, supporting the character limit lengths shown above
+- Where a consumer sends information longer than the maximum character limits, an error SHALL be returned to the consumer
+- Providers systems SHALL NOT truncate information received in `description` or `comment` fields
+- Where there are not two suitable appointment text fields in a provider system, providers MAY concatenate `description` and `comment` (with suitable delimiters) in order to store in a single field, such that data is not lost

+#### Example request body ####

-On the wire a JSON serialised request would look something like the following:
+On the wire, a JSON serialised request would look something like the following:

 ```json
 {